-Tufts CTSI places particular emphasis on Asian health disparities because the Tufts campus is located in Boston’s Chinatown and affiliate practice centers and hospitals in surrounding cities (Quincy, Lowell, Everett, Malden) have high proportions of Asian residents.
+Tufts CTSI places particular emphasis on Asian health disparities because the Tufts campus is located in Boston’s Chinatown and affiliate practice centers and hospitals in surrounding cities (Quincy, Malden, Lowell) have high proportions of Asian residents.

 An increasing body of literature demonstrates that Asians are not “the model minority without health problems,” particularly for recent immigrants.
 These findings mirror those of our clinical and research community.